Ukraine in the Eurovision Song Contest 2017: Background

-The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-In the past, UA:PBC had alternated between both internal selections and national finals in order to select the Ukrainian entry.
-Between 2011 and 2014, NTU had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
-In September 2014, the Ukrainian broadcaster announced that the country would not participate in the because of the unstable financial and political situation caused by the war in east Ukraine.
-Along with the announcement of their withdrawal, NTU revealed that it had discussed the matter with the organising body of the contest, the European Broadcasting Union (EBU), and that their absence would be limited to one year only with an expected return in 2016.
-In 2016, NTU in collaboration with the commercial broadcaster STB had set up a national final with several artists and shows to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
-NTU's collaboration with STB continued in 2017.
+After a restructuring that led to the incorporation of NTU into the current Public Broadcasting Company of Ukraine (UA:PBC) on 19 January 2017, it was the latter who participated in the 2017 contest.
+As part of its duties as participating broadcaster, UA:PBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+In the past, NTU had alternated between both internal selections and national finals in order to select its entry.
+Between 2011 and 2014, it had set up national finals with several artists to choose both the song and performer, with both the public and a panel of jury members involved in the selection.
+In September 2014, NTU announced that it would not participate in the because of the unstable financial and political situation caused by the war in east Ukraine.
+Along with the announcement of their withdrawal, NTU revealed that it had discussed the matter with the European Broadcasting Union (EBU), and that its absence would be limited to one year only with an expected return in 2016.
+In 2016, NTU in collaboration with the commercial broadcaster STB had set up a national final with several artists and shows to choose both the song and performer to compete at Eurovision, with both the public and a panel of jury members involved in the selection.
+UA:PBC continued to collaborate with STB in 2017.

 Before Eurovision

 Vidbir 2017

 Vidbir 2017 was the second edition of Vidbir which selected the Ukrainian entry for the Eurovision Song Contest 2017.
 The competition took place at the Palace of Culture "KPI" in Kyiv and consisted of three semi-finals held on 4, 11 and 18 February 2017 and a final on 25 February 2017.
-All shows in the competition were hosted by Serhiy Prytula and broadcast on both UA:Pershyi and STB as well as online via NTU's YouTube broadcasts.
+All shows in the competition were hosted by Serhiy Prytula and broadcast on both UA:Pershyi and STB as well as online via UA:PBC's YouTube broadcasts.